 Trauma caused by an injury may also cause upper back and neck pain.
 Injuries that are because of an accident like a car or sports accident, slipping, falling, or tripping to name a few.
 This may have long-term consequences for a person’s health like a serious injury may damage nerves.

-To get pain relief from the sharp pain in the upper back and neck, health specialists may order physical therapy, over-the-counter medicines, and some physical exam to see if it is serious.
+To get pain relief from the sharp pain in the upper back and neck, health specialists may order physical therapy, over-the-counter medicines, and some physical exams to see if it is serious.

 Incorrect heavy lifting can cause muscle tears joint problems and can cause severe shooting pain while athletes who frequently have throwing movements such as pitchers in baseball may experience muscle strain on their shoulders.
 Muscles in the upper back stabilize the shoulder so straining and overusing them can cause upper back and neck pain.